-1.1.
-Following the Committee's adoption of recommendations from the Ernst and Young report presented on 12th March 2014, a number of progress reports have been provided to committee, the last being in March 2016.
+1.1 Following the Committee's adoption of recommendations from the Ernst and Young report presented on 12th March 2014, a number of progress reports have been provided to committee, the last being in June 2016.
 This latest report provides Members with an update and the monitoring data of all current interim appointments (attached as Appendix 1)

-2. Details
+2. DETAILS

 - 2.1 Appendix 1 attached to this report sets out the latest central monitoring database for all types of interim/temporary placement at a rate of £30 per hour or more across the Council, shown by department. - 2.2 The database is updated on a monthly basis and double-checked with departments for accuracy. - 2.3 The data about interim and consultancy placements is broken down by department and sent to each Department Management Team (DMT) on a monthly basis to review.
 HR attends monthly meetings of each DMT to review all the placements and to challenge on-going placements, especially where they are longer term.
 Each and every placement is reviewed with the respective DMT senior managers. - 2.4 Arrangements are in place for HR to be involved in all interim appointments and the single database provides a means of HR taking an overview of such appointments, together with the capability to ensure managerial compliance.
 In order to extend a placement, Comensura require written confirmation along with the signed Recruitment Authorisation form from either the HR Contracts Manager, or the Comensura Relationship Adviser.
 This measure ensures further control and compliance of hiring managers' activities.
+In recent months HR have actively challenged the completion of the ways the forms have been completed and have requested additional information.